buildings-for-people/coding_scheme/codes/temporary.md

 # temporary

-Some nuisances and uncomfortable situations will always exist.
-This becomes an issue when we have no [means to solve them](code=effective_and_simple_systems).
-In this case, the best we can do is expect it finishes soon.
-Sometimes we know that.
+Nuisances and uncomfortable situations can always happen.
+When there seem to be no [means to solve them](code=effective_and_simple_systems), the best people can do is to expect they finish soon. *Knowing* that something will—or will not—end soon modulates people's feeling of Comfort.